Skip to main content

 About Week Sauce

 What's Week Sauce anyway?
 It is a jam for people that want to participate on game jams but cannot commit to strict dates or enjoy being judged.
 It is a very chill, non-ranked jam, that doesn't have a lot of requirements.
 You only have to make a game (of any type, tabletop games included) in 7 days, and then publish it.
 More importantly, you don't need to make it in 7 consecutive days; you can decide what days work for you.
 We also don't care if it turns out to be 8 or 10 days instead of 7.
-You can work in any engines or programming languages, alone or with a team, and even the theme is completely optional.
-The only important thing here is to support you on developing and posting a very minimal game.
-It is a very a chill jam that hopefully helps you improve your game-making skills or break free of a creative rut.
+We don’t even care how you define what “a day” of work on your game is.
+Week Sauce is not even a monthly jam (we only change the theme every month), so you can really spread those 7 or so days as much as you need, and we will still accept your entry!

-You can join whether you are new to game development and looking for a no-pressure environment to start, or you just have a lot going on in your life and need a more flexible schedule.
+You can join whether you are new to game development and looking for a no-pressure environment and some help to start, or you just have a lot going on in your life and need a more flexible schedule.
 Although publishing a game on itch.io is not a requirement, we have been hosting jams here every month, and almost all our submissions have been through itch.io.
 So…

 Cheers!